VentorGames/Microstudio-flight-sim-2025-demo-/README.md

 please enyoy this free 2d sim made by venter games and the company of jensgamestudios

-if that doesnt work (the html file) go to microstudio.io/JensGameStudios and click on the game here you can also play more games
+if that doesnt work (the html file) go to microstudio.io/JensGameStudios and click on the game here you can also play more games also if you want the sound version go to the website (r decode the sound)